Financial Economics (M.S.)

 Through Illinois Tech’s one-of-a-kind Elevate program, you are guaranteed hands-on experiences, such as internships, throughout your graduate education, as well as personalized guidance from a career adviser, academic mentor, and alumni coach.

 This is a STEM-designated program, and international graduates of the program are eligible to apply for an extension for Optional Practical Training, which allows selected students to stay and work in the United States for up to three years after graduation.

 This interdisciplinary program focuses on the practical application of economics and data analytics through the lens of finance and the markets.
 You’ll develop sophisticated quantitative, analytical, and modeling skills that are in demand for research, policy making, and risk management jobs, especially in the financial and public sectors.

 The M.S. in Financial Economics program provides excellent preparation for the private, public, and nonprofit sector job markets in positions such as economists, policy analysts, financial analysts, and management consultants.
 Depending on the concentration that you choose, the degree is flexible and also includes career paths ranging from investment adviser, to economic forecaster, to data analyst.

-Graduates with this degree have a relatively high mean starting salary of $61,000 (base) and report a job satisfaction rating of 4.5/5.0 according to payscale.com.
+Graduates with a degree in financial economics have a relatively high mean starting salary of $61,000 (base) and report a job satisfaction rating of 4.5/5.0 according to payscale.com.
 Ziprecruiter.com reports a higher mean starting salary of $82,000.

 The United States Bureau of Labor Statistics reports a median annual wage for economists of $113,940 in 2022, with job growth from 2022-32 projected to be six percent, which is faster than the average growth for all occupations.